-Temporary zero-rating on basic foods to continue to June 2023
+Temporary zero-rating on basic foods to be extended until 31 December 2023

-The temporary zero-rating of bread, flour, certain types of milk, cheeses, eggs, and fruits, vegetables, legumes, tubers, and cereals is to continue until 30 June.
-Whilst underlying inflation in Spain dropped heavily to just over 7.7% in March 2023, food inflation is at 16.6%.
+The temporary zero-rating of bread, flour, certain types of milk, cheeses, eggs, and fruits, vegetables, legumes, tubers, and cereals is to continue beyond the scheduled 30 June.
+This week, the Minister of Economic Affairs, Nadia Calvino, stated that the temporary cut will be extended until the end of 2023.

 The short-term cut was first introduced in January 2023.

 Sept 2022 – New VAT cut from 21% to 5% for natural gas to 31 December 2022 likely to be prolonged into 2023

 The Spanish government’s cut to the Value Added Tax rate on domestic natural gas from 21% to 5% may have to be extended beyond the planned year end deadline.
 This is according to a government minister as tax subsidy is due to start from the start of next month.
 It follows a previous electricity VAT rate cut still in place.

 The cut will apply between 1 October until 31 December 2022.

 Spanish inflation dipped in August to 10.4% from 10.8% in July.
 This was the highest level since the 1980’s.

 Sign-up for our free VAT newsletter for global updates

 Domestic electricity rate cut from 10% to 5% as inflation hits 8.7% in May